 8. Checking the GPU of your Mac:

-Another alternative way which can tell you why Mac has stuck on a white screen is by checking the GPU manually.
+Another alternative way can tell you why Mac has stuck on a white screen is by checking the GPU manually.
 Many iMacs and MacBook Pro have two graphics processors.
 One is a discrete GPU and the second is an integrated GPU.
 The discrete GPU gives graphic performance but consumes more energy.
 Whereas the integrated GPU consumes less energy.